liquidctl/liquidctl/docs/gigabyte-rgb-fusion2-guide.md

 ## Lighting

 The controllers have built-in support for six color modes: `off`, `fixed`, `pulse`, `flash`, `double-flash` and `color-cycle`.
-The `color-cycle` mode fades between all color hues, but the extra `fusion_rgb_cycle` script can be used to fade between specific colors.
+The `color-cycle` mode fades between all color hues, but the extra [fusion_rgb_cycle.py](extra/contrib/fusion_rgb_cycle.py) script can be used to fade between specific colors.

 As much as we prefer to use descriptive channel names, currently it is not practical to do so, since the correspondence between the hardware channels and